x00tex/hackTheBox/Boxes/linux/Retired/writer/README.md

 ## UNION sqli to file read

-Fuzzing for UNION injection found after 6 columns and second column is reflacted on the web page.
+Fuzzing for UNION injection found after 6 columns and second column is reflected on the web page.
 ```sql
 UNION select 1,2,3,4,5,6;-- -
 ```